 - Medical expense deduction — You may be able to write off some medical expenses that insurance didn’t pay for.

 Keep in mind that the Tax Cuts and Jobs Act of 2017 limited the amount of certain deductions, which may make it harder to come up with an itemized deduction total that will exceed your standard deduction amount.
 In that situation, itemizing might not give you the most tax benefit.
 That said, if you have deductible expenses that exceed your standard deduction amount, there’s no longer an income-based limit on the amount of itemized deductions you’re allowed to claim (though there may be other limitations).

 3. Hold onto home improvement receipts

-That’s because you can add home improvements expenses to your adjusted basis, which is generally what you paid to buy the house, plus the cost of construction, renovation, or other improvements you’ve made, minus any losses you’ve experienced from damage to the home.
+That’s because you can add home improvements expenses to your adjusted basis.
+This is generally what you paid to buy the house, plus the cost of construction, renovation or other improvements you’ve made, minus any losses you’ve experienced from damage to the home.

 4. Track your home office expenses

-If you work from home, you may be able to deduct some of the expenses you incur for your business use of your home.
+If you’re self-employed and work from home, you may be able to deduct some of the expenses you incur for your business use of your home.

 “Not every person who works from home can claim a home office,” Zimmelman says.
 “The home office must be used regularly and exclusively for business and be the primary site of the business.”

 Because tax reform suspended certain deductions, including unreimbursed employee expenses (with some exceptions), until Dec.
 31, 2025, you can’t take a home office deduction if you work from home as an employee.